Ryan Moloney: Career

 In 2013 Moloney appeared on Celebrity Big Brother broadcast on Channel 5.
 He finished in third place.
 Ryan stated in an interview with Lorraine KellyShortly into it, I watched some footage that they had shot and edited in a particular way and I realised that I couldn't actually be myself in there because they can edit it however they want.
 And the fact that I got to protect the Neighbours brand.
 But in terms of an experience, it was a crazy experience.
 It was a one-in-a-lifetime experience.

 Moloney subsequently took up the roles of Jack in Dick Whittington at Dunstable's Grove Theatre in 2013 and Buttons in Cinderella at the Stag Theatre in Sevenoaks in 2014.
 He appeared in a documentary special celebrating Neighbours' 30th anniversary titled Neighbours 30th: The Stars Reunite, which aired in Australia and the UK in March 2015.

-Moloney has filmed a part in the upcoming film titled "Residence", playing Cyril the King.
+Moloney has filmed a part in the upcoming film titled Residence, playing Cyril the King.
 Following the cancellation of Neighbours in 2022, Moloney featured in The Masked Singer.
+He returned to Neighbours when filming resumed in April 2023, broadcast September 2023.

+On 27 June 2024, Moloney announced that he would be leaving Neighbours after playing Toadie for almost 30 years.
+He also announced that he would be pursuing a directing career and had begun training.
+He also directed an episode of Neighbours.
+Moloney later admitted that it was not his choice to leave.
+However, he had been thinking about leaving the show in 2022, before it was cancelled, but agreed to return for the revival.
+In September 2024, Moloney embarked on a one-man show around the UK called Toad on the Road.

+In October 2025, Moloney was confirmed to be part of the line-up for the new series of SAS Australia titled SAS: Australia vs England.

 Personal life

 Moloney is married to Alison Hayward and the couple have two children, Erin Moloney and Jack Moloney.

 Moloney is an active patron of the Down Syndrome Association of Victoria, and has been involved with the Victorian Police Department's Films For Schools Youth project.
 He also participates in the Forgotten Children Rescue Foundation charity.

 In 2010, Moloney became a spokesman for weight loss company Lite and Easy, successfully losing 17 kg in 13 weeks.
 He also competed in the St. George Melbourne Marathon, completing the race in the official time of 03:46:32.

 In early 2011, Moloney revealed that he was training to be a pilot.
 He took on the hobby in between filming for Neighbours and aims to fly commercial planes in the future.

-Moloney was best known in the early days of his Neighbours career for sporting loud shirts, a mullet hairstyle and later a curly ponytail.

-He attended school at Heathmont College and Emmaus College, Melbourne.
+He attended school at Heathmont College and Emmaus College.